Koredotcom/docs/docs/xo/automation/use-cases/dialogs/node-types/working-with-the-service-node.md

     1. **JSON** – A list of JSON key/value pairs available in the request URL response used in other nodes as variables.
     2. **RAW** – A list of key/value pairs that are used in other nodes as variables.

-8. In the **Component Properties** section, select the maximum wait time for the **Timeout** for service node calls and decide how the bot can respond or choose an alternate path when timeout occurs.
-You can configure the following settings.
+8. In the **Instance Properties** section under **Advanced Controls**, select the maximum wait time for the **Timeout** for service node calls.
+Also, decide how the bot can respond or choose an alternate path when a timeout or service call failure happens.
+You can configure the following settings:
-    1. **Timeout(Seconds)**: Select the maximum wait time from the drop-down list.
+    * **Timeout(Seconds)**: Select the maximum wait time from the drop-down list.
 The timeout range can be any value between _1 Second_ to _20 Seconds_.
-The default value is **5 Seconds**.
+The default value is **20 Seconds**.
-    2. **Timeout error handling**: Choose how the bot should respond when the timeout occurs.
+    * **Timeout Error Handling**: Choose how the bot should respond when the timeout occurs.
         * **Close the Task and trigger Task Execution Failure Event**, or
+        * **Continue with the task and transition to this node**; select the node to which the service call can transition in the flow.
+    *  **Service Call Failure Handling**: Choose how the bot should respond when the service call failure occurs.
+        * **Close the Task and trigger Task Execution Failure Event** (default), or
         * **Continue with the task and transition to this node**; select the node to which the service call can transition in the flow.

 ### Define a URL to Convert to Image